Hasbro Group - Tax Strategy Document

 The Hasbro Tax Department is committed to providing the resources and having the processes in place to identify and meet our local and global compliance filing requirements, U.S. SEC reporting for taxes, and respond to and or address any related audit issues arising from such filings.
 The tax mission to minimize tax risk requires partnering with our corporate and business leaders to continue to remain consistent with the needs and long-term interests of our various stakeholders.

 Hasbro's Chief Financial Officer is ultimately responsible for setting our tax strategy and the governance of tax risks.
-The day-to-day responsibility for the application of tax strategy and the management of our tax affairs is delegated to the Vice President (VP) Corporate Tax.
-The VP Corporate Tax is supported by a team of qualified and experienced in-house tax and finance professionals.
-The team works with relevant business functions to ensure compliance with all relevant tax requirements, including in the UK.
+The day-to-day responsibility for the application of tax strategy and the management of our tax affairs is delegated to the Vice President (VP), Global Tax.
+The VP, Global Tax is supported by a team of qualified and experienced inhouse tax and finance professionals.
+The team works with relevant business functions to ensure compliance with all relevant global tax requirements, including in the UK.

 Attitude Towards Tax Planning and Level of Risk